Ho-Ro/adf4351/README.md

    ```
    $ make firmware
    ```
-   You will now have the firmware file `fx2adf435xfw.ihx`
+   You will now have the firmware files `fx2adf435xfw.ihx` and `fx2adf435xfw.iic`

 ### Usage